radspacego/Edureka-full-stack/README.md

   1) npm run write: This command will automatically result into "node app.js write".
 You can use this command when you want to use write operation.
 It will ask for a file name from user and writes a specific message in the file.
 If the file already exists it will ask user to enter another file name.
   2) npm run start: This command will automatically result into "node app.js".
 You can use this command when you don't want to use write operation.
-  3) npm run dev": This command will automatically result into "nodemon app.js".
+  3) npm run dev: This command will automatically result into "nodemon app.js".
 You can use this command when you want to use nodemon features and don't want to use write operation.